quil-lang/quil/proposals/analog.md

 ### Frames and Waveforms

-Each qubit can have multiple frames, defined by string names such as "rf", "ff", or "ro".
+Each qubit can have multiple frames, defined by string names such as "1q", "flux", or "ro".
 A frame is an abstraction that captures the instantaneous frequency phase of a local oscillator relevant to the control sequence relative to some assumed external reference.